Expensent

 Rolled out in June 2024 and extended through 2025, RBAC lets firms assign team members to pre-defined or custom roles on a per-client basis, across up to 14 permission areas.
 A junior bookkeeper can be given read access plus the ability to categorize bank feed transactions without seeing payroll or owner draws.
 For firms that used to share one login per client (bad idea, always), RBAC finally makes “assign the right team member to the right client” a real thing.

 Worth noting: the Accountant Toolboxis tied to QuickBooks Accountant Desktop, not QBOA.
-You need the latest Desktop Accountant, and your client has to be on Pro Plus, Premier Plus, or Enterprise — and note that Intuit stopped selling new Pro Plus and Premier Plus subscriptions to most US small businesses in 2024, so the Desktop Accountant Toolbox is effectively legacy for renewing Desktop customers and Enterprise users.
-If your firm is 100% QBO, ignore it — the modern accountant-only tooling lives inside Prep for Taxes and RBAC.
+You need the latest Desktop Accountant, and your client has to be on Pro Plus, Premier Plus, or Enterprise — so treat the Desktop Accountant Toolbox as a Desktop-specific path for supported Desktop clients.
+If your firm is fully QBO, ignore it — the modern accountant-only tooling lives inside Prep for Taxes and RBAC.

 3. Client permissions and access patterns